cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Each organizer lives in or just outside of the KCD location
 * [ ] At least one organizer is a CNCF member employee, CNCF ambassador, or CNCF project maintainer
 * [ ] All organizers agree to follow the event guidelines and CNCF Code of Conduct
+* [ ] Monthly check in with KCD Core Organizer scheduled
 * [ ] All organizers have taken [Inclusive Open Source Community Orientation (LFC102)](https://training.linuxfoundation.org/training/inclusive-open-source-community-orientation-lfc102/)
 * [ ] Minimum of 3 sponsors committed (not required for virtual only events)
 * [ ] Identified fiscal sponsor that can accept payments such as from sponsorships and pay out expenses